IBM-Bluemix-Docs/node/appmetrics.md

   ```
   {: codeblock}

-2. Install the dashboard with the following command:
+2. Install the `appmetrics` dashboard with the following command:
   ```
   npm install appmetrics-dash
   ```
   {: codeblock}

-3. Add `appmetrics-dash` support to your app by adding the following code:
+3. Add `appmetrics-dash` support to your existing app by adding the following code:
   ```js
   var dash = require('appmetrics-dash').attach()
   ```
   {: codeblock}

-  This tells `appmetrics-dash` to use the server already created, and add an `appmetrics-dash` endpoint.
+  This tells `appmetrics-dash` to use the server that is already created, and add an `appmetrics-dash` endpoint.

   The revised code now looks like the following example:
   ```js